 - The applicant signs the document in the presence of a Philippine consular officer, who makes an acknowledgement of it (please note that the Philippine Embassy requires that documents not in English be translated into English at all times)

 - Please bring the original and one (1) photocopy of the document, valid passport/s of signatories and two (2) clear photocopies of their data pages.

 Please refer to the page Schedule of Fees to see the latest and updated fees for acknowledgement services.

-If you are a Filipino citizen in Norway, Iceland or Sweden and wish to execute an SPA or other instrument for use in the Philippines but are unable to appear personally at the Embassy, you may follow the following procedure:
+If you are in Norway, Iceland or Sweden and wish to execute an SPA or other instrument for use in the Philippines but are unable to appear personally at the Embassy, you may follow the following procedure: